MuhammadTayyab8/physical-ai-textbook/README.md

-# Physical AI & Humanoid Robotics Textbook

-Welcome to the Physical AI & Humanoid Robotics Textbook project!
-This is a comprehensive educational resource combined with an AI-powered chatbot that leverages the textbook content to answer questions.
+# Physical AI & Humanoid Robotics Textbook with RAG Chatbot

-## Overview

-This project consists of:
-- A Docusaurus-based frontend for the textbook content
-- A FastAPI backend with RAG (Retrieval-Augmented Generation) capabilities
-- Qdrant vector database for content indexing
-- PostgreSQL for metadata storage
+This repository implements a Retrieval-Augmented Generation (RAG) chatbot system for a Physical AI & Humanoid Robotics textbook.
+The system combines a Docusaurus-based frontend with a FastAPI backend to enable users to ask questions about textbook content and receive AI-generated answers based on the specific textbook material.

 ## Features

-- **Textbook Content**: Comprehensive chapters on Physical AI and Humanoid Robotics
-- **AI-Powered Q&A**: Ask questions about the textbook content and get AI-generated answers
+- Interactive textbook with Docusaurus frontend
-- **Search Functionality**: Search through textbook content using keywords
+- AI-powered Q&A chatbot with context from textbook content
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- Semantic search using vector embeddings
+- Session management and conversation history
+- Responsive design for multiple device sizes
-- **Fast Loading**: Optimized for performance and quick access
+- Integration with Google's Gemini API for embeddings and language models

 ## Architecture

+The system consists of multiple components working together:

 ```
-┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
+┌─────────────────────┐    ┌──────────────────┐    ┌─────────────────────┐
 │   Textbook      │    │   FastAPI        │    │   PostgreSQL    │
 │   Frontend      │───▶│   Backend        │───▶│   Database      │
-│   (Docusaurus)  │    │                  │    │                 │
+│                 │    │                  │    │ (Optional)      │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
-                            │    ▲
+         │                         │    ▲                      │
-                            │    │
+         │                         │    │                      │
-                            ▼    │
+         │                         ▼    │                      │
-                       ┌─────────────┐
+         │                    ┌─────────────┐                  │
-                       │   Qdrant    │
+         │                    │   Qdrant    │                  │
-                       │ Vector DB   │
+         │                    │ Vector DB   │                  │
-                       └─────────────┘
+         │                    └─────────────┘                  │
+         │                         │                           │
+         │                         │                           │
+         └─────────────────────────┴───────────────────────────┘
 ```

+- **Frontend**: Docusaurus-based textbook interface with integrated chat UI
+- **Backend**: FastAPI service handling RAG logic and API requests
+- **PostgreSQL**: Stores metadata about textbook chapters, content blocks, and user sessions (Optional: can be disabled)
+- **Qdrant**: Vector database storing embeddings for semantic similarity search (Essential)
+- **Google Gemini APIs**: Used for generating embeddings and for the language model in the chatbot

+## Technology Stack

+- **Frontend**: React, Docusaurus, JavaScript/TypeScript
+- **Backend**: Python, FastAPI, Pydantic
+- **Vector DB**: Qdrant (Required for RAG functionality)
+- **SQL DB**: PostgreSQL (Optional for metadata, sessions, and feedback)
+- **AI/ML**: Google Gemini API (embeddings and language model)
+- **Infrastructure**: Docker, Docker Compose

 ## Prerequisites

 - Node.js (v18 or higher)
 - Python (v3.11 or higher)
 - Docker and Docker Compose
-- OpenAI API key
-- (Optional) Qdrant API key if using hosted Qdrant
+- Google API key

 ## Setup Instructions